aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

     print(f"index: {i}, value: {a[i]}.")
 ```

-Now that we are fully equipped in terms of knoweledge about Python indexing, let's proceed to the Python slicing.
-Python slicing provides simple access to subsequences in Python sequences and spares programmers the neccessity to loop explicitely, as we would do in C++, for example.
+Now that we are fully equipped in terms of knowledge about Python indexing, let's proceed to the Python slicing.
+Python slicing provides simple access to subsequences in Python sequences and spares programmers the necessity to loop explicitly, as we would do in C++, for example.
 Moreover, Python slicing [is implemented in C and precompiled][30], so, it's considerably faster than the corresponding code implemented with a Python loop.

 The syntax for Python slicing is the following `sequence[i:j:k]`. `i` and `j` are respectively the start and the stop indices, while `k` is the step.
 Therefore, the slice is built from the sequence elements with indices: $i, i+k, i+2k, \dots, i+nk < j$. **Always remember that `sequence[i]` is included in the slice while `sequence[j]` is not.**